-Preparation of electrospray ALG/PDA–PVP nanocomposites and its application in cancer therapy
+Preparation of electrospray ALG/PDA–PVP nanocomposites and their application in cancer therapy†

-In this research, the sodium alginate (ALG)/poly dopamine (PDA)–polyvinylpyrrolidone (PVP) nanocomposites was synthesized via the one-step electrostatic spraying method.
-The spinning solution of ALG and dopamine was electrostatically sprayed into an alkaline solution of PVP, calcium chloride and Tris buffer (pH = 8.5), in which the gelation of ALG and the polymerization of dopamine could be simultaneously triggered.
-The PDA thence produced possesses a high photothermal conversion efficiency, while the PVP which was facilely conjugated onto the surface of nanocomposites, improves the colloidal stability and compatibility of the material.
-Moreover, the sodium alginate renders the nanocomposite excellent drug (doxorubicine, DOX) loading capacity.
-Promisingly, the temperature increment during the PTT process could promote the DOX release and thus enhance its therapeutic effect.
-The in vitro/in vivo biosafety and tumor treatment experiments further corroborate that the ALG/PDA–PVP nanocomposites have remarkable biocompatibility and synergism tumor hyperthermia and chemotherapy.
-Consequently, such a one-pot electrospray strategy provides a new way of designing nanomaterial and is expected to promote the development of organic photothermal therapeutic agents with excellent bio-compatibility significantly.
+In this study, sodium alginate (ALG)/poly dopamine (PDA)–polyvinylpyrrolidone (PVP) nanocomposites was synthesized via a one-step electrostatic spraying method.
+The spinning solution of ALG and dopamine was electrostatically sprayed into an alkaline solution of PVP, calcium chloride and tris buffer (pH = 8.5), in which the gelation of ALG and the polymerization of dopamine could be simultaneously triggered.
+PDA hence produced possesses a high photothermal conversion efficiency, while the PVP that was facilely conjugated onto the surface of nanocomposites improves the colloidal stability and compatibility of the material.
+Moreover, the ALG renders the nanocomposite excellent drug (doxorubicine, DOX) loading capacity.
+Promisingly, the temperature increment during the PTT process could promote the DOX release, thus enhancing its therapeutic effect.
+The in vitro/in vivo biosafety and tumor treatment experiments further corroborate that the ALG/PDA–PVP nanocomposites have remarkable biocompatibility and synergism for tumor hyperthermia and chemotherapy.
+Consequently, such a one-step electrospray strategy provides a new way for designing nanomaterials and is expected to significantly promote the development of organic photothermal therapeutic agents with excellent bio-compatibility.